 You ex’s engagement photos just popped up on Instagram, and now you definitely need a cocktail.
 Snake Pit is one of our favorite dives in West Hollywood simply because the drinks are cheap and people will actually leave you alone.
 That said, if you want to unravel past relationships, one of the bartenders will happily listen.
-They also have an excellent Happy Hour from 3pm-8pm daily, with $5 well drinks, house wine, and draft beer on tap.
+They also have an excellent Happy Hour from 5-7pm daily, with deals on well drinks, house wine, and draft beer.

 Your coworkers are getting drinks at the sports bar around the corner from your office.
 You’re going to Nomad, where you can avoid listening to Alan explain how he would do your job.
 Nomad’s cocktail list is pretty lengthy, but we tend to stick to the classics, then order a dessert or two right at the bar.
 They also have several excellent “cocktails for two,” which are perfect for you now - and you right after that.